5 min read

-Two years ago Reward Gateway went through a huge period of change.
-We were sold by Inflexion Private Equity to U.S based technology investor Great hill Partners in a £140 million deal.
+Four years ago Reward Gateway went through a huge period of change.
+We were sold by Inflexion Private Equity to U.S based technology investor Great Hill Partners in a £140 million deal.
 It was crucial to keep our employees informed through every step of the journey and ensure that this period of change didn’t cause any fear or uncertainty for them.

 Up 'till that time we’d used Google Site to house our intranet.
 It was a free for all.
 What do I mean by that?

-With no internal communications body, our strategy was lacking, and we didn’t have anywhere our employees could find easily access information, connect with peers or calculate the effectiveness of our engagement against strategy.
+With no internal communications body, our internal communications strategy was lacking, and we didn’t have anywhere our employees could easily access information, connect with peers or calculate the effectiveness of our engagement against strategy.

 It was time to build our first ever communication platform and that’s where I came in.
 I became the Internal Communication Manager for Reward Gateway and started to make big plans for engaging our workforce.